 - Never put your retainers in your pocket without the case; this is the number one way in which retainers are broken.

 - To avoid losing them, never wrap your retainers in a napkin and leave them lying around at mealtime.
 This is the most common way in which retainers are lost.

 - Please keep your retainers away from pets, especially dogs and cats.
 Your furry friends love to chew on retainers and have been known to reach high places to get to them!

 Retainers are costly to replace, so please treat them like valuable jewellery.

-If you feel that your retainers are not fitting properly, or you lose or break your retainer(s), please call us immediately.
-Remember, relapse occurs rapidly, particularly in the first few months after your braces are removed.
+Remember, the retainers are as important as the rest of the orthodontic treatment so, if you feel that your retainers are not fitting properly, or you lose or break your retainer(s), please call us immediately.
+Remember, relapse occurs rapidly, particularly in the first few months after your braces/aligners are removed.

-Though easier than having braces, wearing your retainers is equally important to the maintenance of your new smile.
+Although easier than having braces/aligners, wearing your retainers is equally important to the maintenance of your new smile.
 You have worked hard to get to this point (and so did we), so please follow the instructions and smile often!

 If you do not want your teeth to shift, you may need to wear your retainers from time to time for the rest of your life.
 It may sound tedious, but it really is a small price to pay after all you did to get here!

 Before you brush your teeth, remove your retainers and rinse them with cold water.
 Never use hot water on your retainers, as they will distort (and please do not leave your retainers in the sun, in a warm car, or on a heater - these will also have the same effect).